Popper is the Formello addon for create popups.

 - Direct them to a new offering you are launching

 - Ask visitors to follow you on social networks

 You can achieve several goals with the right strategy and a well-designed popup.
 In most cases the conversion rate of a site is around 3%, with a good popup you can increase sales from 10% to 50%.

 One of the most relevant things here is that when a visitor leaves your site, you have no proof of when they will return, if at all.
 Taking every opportunity to get visitors to complete an action is something you need to look ahead to increase your sales.

 Another good strategy is to show popups with special offers to your most engaged visitors.
 You can choose to show a popup when the user scrolls down your page to a certain percentage.

-This means you can show the message to the most interested users, those who have read your content to the end and therefore found it useful.
+This means you can show the message to the most interested users, those who read your content to the end and thus found it useful.